Tel Hanaton: Early Muslim and Crusader periods

-The site shows physical evidence of typical Frankish construction with stone stairwells, large halls and arched ceilings, which may have been part of an 11th-century fortified agricultural settlement together with nearby Sepphoris (also known as Dioceserea).
-The architecture, whilst having much in common with concurrent strongholds of the Ayyubid period, has distinct Crusader features, such as the arch-free flat-roofed stairwells.
+The site shows physical evidence of typical Frankish construction with stone stairwells, large halls and arched ceilings, which may have been part of an 11th-century fortified agricultural settlement together with nearby Sepphoris (also known as Diocesarea).
+The architecture, whilst having much in common with concurrent strongholds of the Ayyubids, has distinct Crusader features, such as the arch-free flat-roofed stairwells.

+There is a crusader-period tower at Tel Hanaton, measuring 28.0 by 18.9 m.
+Only the basement level survives.

 Mamluk period

-In the 1330s the region was conquered by the Mamelukes of Egypt, who used the Crusader fort to house their garrison.
+In the 1330s, the region was conquered by the Mamluks of Egypt, who used the Crusader fort to house their garrison.

-Ottoman era
+Ottoman period

-The Arabic name for the tel, Tal Badawiye relates to the Ottoman Period when a Caravanserai named Khan El Badawiye was established atop the tel.
+The Arabic name for the tell, Tal Badawiye, relates to the Ottoman period when a caravanserai named Khan El Badawiye was established atop the mound.

-Historical geographer, Victor Guérin, thought that the tel may have been the village Garis mentioned by Josephus in The Jewish War, because of its proximity to Sepphoris.
+Historical geographer, Victor Guérin, thought that the tell may have been the village Garis mentioned by Josephus in The Jewish War, because of its proximity to Sepphoris.